 Bitcoin fixes this is the bitcoiner’s most flexible phrase.
 It is deployed in response to almost any reported societal ill — inflation, declining birth rates, decaying public trust, soft architecture, processed food, cheap art, dishonest journalism, the lengthening of attention spans only inside the apps that profit from shortening them.
 The construction is always the same: someone posts a problem, a bitcoiner replies bitcoin fixes this.
 The phrase deliberately overreaches as part of its joke.
 The earnest version and the ironic version are the same sentence.

-The phrase circulated on Bitcoin Twitter through 2018 and 2019 as one of several reflexive replies that ranged from sincere to performatively maximalist.
-Its strongest documented anchor is Jimmy Song’s podcast Bitcoin Fixes This, whose first episode aired July 16, 2020 — a conversation with Stephan Livera on how fiat money has changed the workplace.
+Its strongest institutional anchor came a year later.
+Jimmy Song’s podcast Bitcoin Fixes This launched July 16, 2020, with Livera himself as the first guest, in a conversation on how fiat money has changed the workplace.
 By titling the podcast after the meme, Song formalized what had been a Twitter reply pattern into a programmatic claim.
 Song would later write, in his January 2021 essay on bitcoin memes, that “bitcoin fixes this” is best understood as a commentary on how thoroughly fiat money has corrupted the structure of incentives across modern life.
 The meme calls out the corruption rather than diagnosing the cure in detail.
 The diagnosis is the cure: notice how much is downstream of the money.

 The phrase’s mode is dual.
 Read sincerely, it is a shorter version of the fix the money, fix the world thesis: that monetary repair is the upstream lever for a substantial portion of what ails contemporary society.
 Read ironically, it is a self-aware shitpost about bitcoiners’ tendency to reach for that thesis as a universal explanation.
 The two readings cannot be separated.
 A bitcoiner replying bitcoin fixes this to a thread about, for example, the degradation of seed oils in the American food supply is making both claims simultaneously — a serious one about fiat-funded agricultural subsidies and an ironic one about the genre of bitcoin-fixes-this replies itself.
 The skeptic who reads only the ironic register and the bitcoiner who reads only the sincere one are both, in the bitcoiner’s own framing, missing the joke.